Written by our personal injury lawyers in Charlottesville

 - The driver’s intoxication proximately caused plaintiff’s injury or death.

 It is not always easy to prove these facts.
-Through interrogatories, depositions, document production, subpoenas, and other discovery, the lawyers of the Allen Law Firm will find and examine the facts in your case to determine if you have a case of punitive damages against the drunk driver who injured you through no fault of your own.
+Through interrogatories, depositions, document production, subpoenas, and other discovery, our personal injury lawyers will find and examine the facts in your case to determine if you have a case of punitive damages against the drunk driver who injured you through no fault of your own.

 But remember, if the negligent drunk driver who caused your injuries did not have a BAC level of 0.15 or higher and you cannot prove a case for punitive damages, you may still have a claim for compensatory damages.
 Such damages may include a substantial monetary recovery for your injuries, medical bills, lost wages, pain and suffering.

-Let our attorneys evaluate the facts in your case and advise you about your legal alternatives.
+Let our lawyers evaluate the facts in your case and advise you about your legal alternatives.
 If you’ve been injured by a drunk driver, we know how to help, and we will.

 You can collect for injuries.
 Call the personal injury law firm of Wilson & Hajek.